 Patient Room Disinfecting

-We have always followed strict disinfecting protocols but we have increased these even more.
+We have always followed strict disinfecting protocols but we have increased these even more, in response to the pandemic.
 Instead of just sanitizing and disinfecting our patient rooms between patients, you may notice the plastic barriers covering most surfaces.
 These barriers are removed and properly disposed of after each patient, and before putting on a new one, everything in the patient room is sanitized and disinfected using EPA-registered disinfectant.

 We are sanitizing and disinfecting any surface a patient may touch in our office on a regular schedule.